Tech-at-DU/d3-tutorial/11-Areas/readme.md

   .curve(d3.curveBasis)
 ```

 Here you are swapping `d3.line()` for `d3.area()`.
 This is going to draw a filled shape.
 Rather than ending the line at the endpoints.
-The `area()` function will close the shape by drawing a line from the last point down to a baseline then across to the starting point and up to the first point.
+The `area()` function will close the shape by drawing a line from the last point down to a baseline then across to the starting x and up to the first point.

 The `y0()` method maps each point along the top of the chart.
 You used the temp values run through the `yscale()` function.